hideyukiinada/transfer-learning/label_image.md

 ```

 # Final words
-Hopefully this short walk-through help you better understand what is happening in label_image.py for you to
+Hopefully this short walk-through will help you better understand what is happening in label_image.py for you to
 leverage this code for your own application.
 If you have any feedback, please feel free to reach out to me.

 <hr>

 # License

 This is the license for the code that appears in this article:

 ```